Universal differentiability sets and maximal directional derivatives in Carnot groups: Introduction

 Finally, one may ask whether any higher step Carnot groups may admit measure zero UDS.
 If the CC distance is differentiable in some higher step groups then it may be possible to extend existing techniques to those.
 However, for the Engel group one would need different methods entirely.

-\textbf{Acknowledgement.} E.L.D.~is supported by the Academy of Finland project no. 288501.
+\textbf{Acknowledgement.} E.L.D.~is supported by the Academy of Finland grant 288501 and by the ERC Starting Grant 713998 GeoMeG.
 A.P. acknowledges the support of the Istituto Nazionale di Alta Matematica F. Severi.
 G.S. received support from the Charles Phelps Taft Research Center.